isirode/PlaymodeGraphEditor/DEVELOPER.md

   - [ ] Block recursivity
   - [ ] Allow recursivity (with a control node)

+### Design

+- [ ] Is ValueType what I want, notably for the output knobs ?
+  - It is not extensible
+  - The logic checking the values is done with knowledge of the nodes supported types : it does not bring type checking between the connections

 ### Code quality

 - [ ] Split the BaseNode file and add regions